Mountlake Terrace station

-Mountlake Terrace Transit Center is a bus station and proposed light rail station in Mountlake Terrace, Washington.
+Mountlake Terrace station is a bus station and light rail station in Mountlake Terrace, Washington, U.S. It is served by the 1 Line of Sound Transit's Link light rail system.

-In 2024, it will be served by an elevated light rail station on Sound Transit's Lynnwood Link Extension, part of the Link light rail system.
+The elevated light rail station was built as part of the Lynnwood Link Extension from 2019 to 2024.
+It opened on August 30, 2024.

 Location

-Mountlake Terrace Transit Center is located adjacent to Interstate 5 at 236th Street SW.
+Mountlake Terrace station is located adjacent east of Interstate 5 near its interchange with 236th Street Southwest.
 It is west of Mountlake Terrace's city center.